5.1 Quick Example

 Before diving into detail, let’s do a quick example so you can begin to see what is possible with data in R. As we mentioned in the last chapter, R includes some pre-packaged data sets, which you can access with the data() command.
 One of the data sets is Seatbelts, which documents road casualties in Great Britain between 1969 and 1984.
 Firstly, we need to convert Seatbelts to a data frame, because it starts out as a “Time-Series”, which we haven’t discussed.

-Seatbelts <- data.frame(as.matrix(Seatbelts), date = time(Seatbelts)) # Convert Time Series to data frame
+date = time(Seatbelts)) # Convert Time Series to data frame

-We’ve also added a month and year column
+We’ve also added a date column.

-look at the dimensions of the data set with the dim command:
+Look at the dimensions of the data set with the dim command:

 dim(Seatbelts) # Get the number of dimensions in the Seatbelts data frame